Welcome to the Stephen Lawrence Education Standard Website

 Around 77 per cent of Leeds’ 263 schools have already achieved the award, with many more working towards it.
 In 2010 the programme was launched nationally and is now available to schools and learning settings across the country.

 The programme provides a powerful framework and programme for schools and learning settings to work in partnership to enrich and improve the learning experience of children, young people and adults.
 We want to make Leeds the best city in the UK for children and young people to grow up in - and the Standard fits perfectly with this vision of a truly Child Friendly City.

 If you would like to express an interest in the Stephen Lawrence Education Standard then please use the contact form below.

-To find out more please see the FAQs and related documents.
+To find out more please see the Further Information section and related documents.
 More updates coming soon.